vapor-ware/synse-server/docs/source/index.rst

 Synse Server provides a simple JSON API to monitor and control physical and virtual devices.
-It provides a uniform HTTP interface for back-end plugins implementing various protocols, such as RS-485, I²C, and IPMI.
+It provides a uniform HTTP interface for back-end plugins implementing various protocols, such as IPMI, SNMP, and Modbus-over-IP.
 The Synse Server API makes it easy to read from and write to devices, gather device meta-information, and scan for devices across multiple back-ends through a curl-able interface.